Home » Ted Bundy Utah Locations » This Location

 At that point, DaRonch agreed to follow him out of the mall.
 However, once they reached the car, she saw that it was perfectly fine and that none of her valuables were missing.

-Although she assured the "officer" that everything was OK, he convinced her to follow him back inside and file a complaint against the suspect that "they" had detained.
+Although she assured the "officer" that everything was OK, he convinced her to follow him back inside to file a complaint against the suspect "they" had in custody.

-Once they returned to the mall, Bundy started looking around the hallways as if he were searching for someone.
+Once they returned to the mall, Bundy started looking around the hallway as though he was searching for someone.
 He then claimed that "they" must have taken the suspect to the police substation.

-Bundy lured Carol DaRonch to this building under the pretense that it was a police substation.
+Bundy lured DaRonch to this building under the pretense that it was a police substation.

 Once they reached the unlit building, he tried to open the side door.

-While Bundy continued this charade, DaRonch remained on the public sidewalk, watching him from afar.
+While Bundy continued this charade, DaRonch remained on the public sidewalk, studying him from afar.
+By this point, she was starting to get uneasy, as she thought she had smelled alcohol on his breath.

-However, Bundy had come prepared for such an eventuality.
-Before she could even finish asking the question, he whipped out an oval-shaped wallet and flashed her a silver police badge.
+Bundy had clearly come prepared for such an eventuality, as he quickly whipped out an oval-shaped wallet and held up a silver police badge.

 Upon seeing the badge, she immediately felt at ease.
 Consequently, she agreed to go to the main police station with him and fill out a complaint against the "suspect" who had reportedly broken into her vehicle.